 Glens Falls Feeder Canal Trail

-The canal is the last remaining original canal in New York State, and you can find signage along the way that provides a glimpse into the past of this region.
+Fun Fact: The canal is the last remaining original canal in New York State, and you can find signage along the way that provides a glimpse into the past of this region!

-The Slate Valley Rail Trail is 100% offroad from the south end of the D&H Trail in West Rupert to the Village of Granville.
-While the northern end of the Slate Valley Rail Trail is currently under development from Depot Road north, on-road biking will link you to the northern link of the D&H Rail Trail in Poultney.
+The trail is 100% offroad from the south end of the D&H Trail in West Rupert to the Village of Granville.
+While the northern end of the trail is currently under development from Depot Road north, on-road biking will link you to the northern link of the D&H Rail Trail in Poultney.

 Love the thrill of biking on off-road trails and through forests?
 There are some great forests to bike through just south of the Adirondack Park that you will definitely want to check out.